Para leer esta hoja informativa en español, haga clic aquí.

 - Protease inhibitors (PIs)

-There are many ways to combine the drugs, but experts recommend that people who have never taken HIV drugs before start with one of the following combinations:
+Some pills include several drugs from different drug classes.
+There are many ways to combine the drugs, but experts recommend that in the US, most people who have never taken HIV drugs start with a combination that includes an integrase inhibitor and at least one other drug.

-- An integrase inhibitor plus 2 NRTIs or
+- An integrase inhibitor plus 2 NRTIs (for most people starting treatment);

-- A PI plus 2 NRTIs [in most cases the PI should be combined, or "boosted," with a small dose of a second PI called Norvir (ritonavir); this makes the first PI work better]
+- A PI plus 2 NRTIs [in most cases the PI should be combined, or "boosted," with a small dose of a second PI called Norvir (ritonavir) or cobicistat; this makes the first PI work better] (may be preferred in certain cases);

-In addition, if you become resistant to one drug, you become resistant to other drugs in the same class.
+In addition, if you become resistant to one drug, you can become resistant to other drugs in the same class more easily.
 This is known as cross-resistance.
-The more drugs you are resistant to, the fewer treatment choices you have.
+The more drugs to which you are resistant, the fewer treatment choices you have.

-Before starting HIV treatment, it is important that your health care provider do a resistance test to find out if you have drug-resistant HIV.
+Before starting HIV treatment, it is important that your health care provider do a resistance test to find out if you have a drug-resistant strain of HIV.
 This helps determine which drugs might work best for you.
-The US treatment guidelines recommend resistance tests for:
+The US treatment guidelines recommend resistance tests for people who:

 One of the strategies in HIV treatment is to think ahead.
 We know that drugs may stop working because of resistance and cross-resistance.
 When you and your health care provider choose your first regimen, it is also important to think about which drugs could be used in future regimens if your original HIV drugs stop working.
 This process is called sequencing your treatment.
 It ensures that you will have other treatment options available if resistance develops.

 The best way to prevent resistance is with good adherence.
 Adherence means taking your HIV drugs exactly as directed.
-This gives the drugs the best chance of working well to block HIV reproduction.
+This gives the drugs the best chance of working well to keep HIV from multiplying (reproducing).
 The less HIV can reproduce, the less likely it is to develop mutations that can lead to resistance.

-It will be easier to adhere to your regimen if you set up a dosing schedule that works for you.
+It will be easier to take your drugs exactly as they were prescribed if you set up a dosing schedule that works for you.
 A dosing schedule is simply a plan for when you take which drugs each day.
 Ask your health care provider the following questions:

 - How many times a day should each dose be taken?